barryclark/jekyll-now/_posts/2019-06-23-devkube-part2.md

 ### Code Overview

-There are four python3 scripts in the [git repo](git@github.com:drpump/devkube-python):
+There are four python scripts in the [git repo](https://github.com/drpump/devkube-python):

 1. `docluster.py` creates a digital ocean kubernetes cluster with two nodes then saves the cluster URL and public/private keys for access.
 1. `objects.py` has functions to construct the Python dict objects for each Kubernetes object that we need in our cluster.
 This is somewhat extensible in a fairly simple fashion.